 Capital Expenditures

-In 1999, Rio invested US$3.3 million in capital expenditures.
+In 1999, CEG-Rio invested US$3.3 million in capital expenditures.
 This amount is projected to increase to US$12.7 million in 2000 and then steadily decrease to US$3.6 million in 2004.
 The large investments through 2002 are for the purposes of expanding the distribution network.
-The Capital expenditures begin to decrease in 2002 and 2003 as the expansions have reached a substantial number of new customers.

-Debt

-There is no existing debt and no new debt is projected.

 Summary Projected Results